dewanhimanshu/dewanhimanshu/README.md

 ## Hi there 👋,

-### I'm Himanshu Dewan Student at 👨‍💻 Department of Computer Science , University of Delhi Pursuing MCA.
-I am a tech  enthusiast and I am also full stack web developer
+### I'm Himanshu Dewan working as Senior Software Engineer at Ambitionbox, Infoedge.
+I did MCA from Department of Computer Science , University of Delhi 👨‍💻.
+I am a tech enthusiast and I am also full stack web developer.
 -------

 ## 🧐 About

 - 🔭 I’m currently working on Java and Spring Boot
-- 🌱 I’m currently learning PWA and Data Structures and Algorithms
+- 🌱 I’m currently learning tp Scale distributed Systems and Data Structures and Algorithms
 - 👯 I’m looking to collaborate on Java and Data Structures and Algorithms
 - 🌱 I’m Goolge Developers Student Club Lead at my College.